Gregory C. Townsend, MD

 A native of Covington, Virginia, he earned bachelor’s degrees in pulp and paper technology (1970) and chemical engineering (1971) from North Carolina State University, where he was the first African American varsity football player.
 After working as a production chemical engineer at WESTVACO in Covington, he enrolled in Eastern Virginia Medical School as a member of its charter class, and was its first African American graduate, earning his MD in 1976. (more)

 Assistant Director, Diversity Programs

-Leah is the Engagement and Community Outreach Manager for UVA’s School of Medicine, Office of Diversity.
-She supports and coordinates pipeline programs for the community and organizes outreach events for the School of Medicine.
-Leah also is the Communications Manager for the office, spearheading the new website, annual report, newsletters, and social media initiatives.
+Leah is the Assistant Director for UVA’s School of Medicine, Office of Diversity.
+She manages pipeline programs for the community and organizes outreach events for the School of Medicine.
+Leah also is the Manager for the office, spearheading the new website, annual report, newsletters, and social media initiatives.
 She is a member of UVA’s Diversity Council, the School of Medicine Diversity Consortium and the School of Medicine’s Committee on Women.
 Leah received her bachelor’s degree in Education from Longwood University.

 Judy Pointer, MEd